 Breaking News Isn’t Just for News Outlets

-Before my time in fundraising and digital marketing, I was a TV news producer.
-I spent all day painstakingly planning and writing my newscast only to have breaking news strike 10 minutes to showtime.
+Television news producers spend all day painstakingly planning and writing newscasts only to have breaking news strike 10 minutes to showtime.

 Not When.
 Now.